 Started in 2013 by CERN scientists in privacy-friendly Switzerland, ProtonMail became arguably the most popular and the best secure email provider.

 This open-source service has a strict no-logs policy and uses end-to-end encryption.
 Users can even send encrypted messages to those who don’t use ProtonMail.
 All their servers are stored deep-down in a nuclear bunker, more than three thousand feet below the ground.

-The free version of ProtonMail is great.
-It allows 500 MB of storage and gives 5 email aliases and your own domain support, among others.
-Finally, the $24/month Visionary plan comes with 20 GB, 50 email aliases, multi-user support, and ProtonVPN.
+The Plus plan of ProtonMail allows you 5 GB of storage and gives 5 email aliases together with your own domain support, among other things.
+In the meantime, the $7.99/month Unlimited plan comes with 500 GB, 15 email aliases, multi-user support, and ProtonVPN.
 Chances are it will include the upcoming ProtonDrive storage solution as well.

 An open-source, end-to-end secure mail provider with more than two million clients.
 Let’s see why all of them chose Tutanota instead of other services.
 But we can already say that if it wasn’t available in GitHub under the GPL v3 license, those numbers would probably be smaller.